blogs.sanpreetsingh.com

 • “When the house is chaotic, I feel stressed because I need order to relax.
 Can we do a 10-minute reset after dinner?”

-This language doesn’t erase emotion — it gives emotion a direction.
+This language does not erase emotion.
+It gives emotion direction.

 Hard start: “You never listen.”